corejourney/core-blog/content/adblockers.md

 ### what i use

-- I made the effort to switch to [Firefox](https://www.mozilla.org/en-CA/firefox/new/)
+#### I recommend just using Firefox.
+Google Chrome is fine, but I believe they still do some suspicious advertisement tracker stuff anyways.

-#### Google Chrome is fine, but I believe they still do some suspicious advertisement tracker stuff anyways.
+If you are unsure on how to add web browser extensions, here are tutorials for [Google Chrome](https://www.wikihow.com/Add-Extensions-in-Google-Chrome) and [Firefox](https://www.howtogeek.com/719529/how-to-install-extensions-add-ons-in-mozilla-firefox/).
+Remember to always do your own due diligence before haphazardly installing potentially malevolent extensions.

-Additionally, I use these extensions
+I personally use these extensions.

 - [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) (!Works for Youtube!)
 - [I still don't care about cookies](https://addons.mozilla.org/en-US/firefox/addon/istilldontcareaboutcookies/) (blocks those cookies popups when visiting sites)